-The Company is committed to operating on social impact responsibility by adhering to the principles of transparent, assessable, ethical business practices, respect for human rights and benefits of stakeholders and is also committed to produce quality aluminum packaging, to create customer satisfaction and safety for consumers taking into account the impact on the community and the environment by complying with applicable laws and other requirements or other relevant practices including determination to develop and improve to create social responsibility basis continuously and sustainably.
+The Company is committed to producing social impact responsibility by adhering to the principles of transparent, as sessable, ethical business practices, respect for human rights, and benefits of stakeholders and is also committed to producing quality aluminum packaging, to create customer satisfaction and safety for consumers taking into account the impact on the community and the environment by complying with applicable laws and other requirements or other relevant practices including a determination to develop and improve to create social responsibility basis continuously and sustainably.

-Human right Policy
+1.1 Human right Policy

-The Company treats all stakeholders with justification by adhering laws and regulations concerning employees and the international fundamental principles of human rights, regardless of the place of birth, nationality, gender, age, skin colour, religious belief, disability, status, family status, educational institute, or other status irrelevant to job performance, apart from respecting individualism and human dignity.
+The Company treats all stakeholders with justification by adhering to laws and regulations concerning employees and the international fundamental principles of human rights, regardless of the place of birth, nationality, gender, age, skin color, religious belief, disability, status, family status, educational institute, or another status irrelevant to job performance, apart from respecting individualism and human dignity.

-2. Quality Control
+1.2 Quality Control

-The Company has set the policy to remain the leading producer of aluminium packaging containers in the Asia Pacific region with concentration on:
+The Company has set the policy to remain the leading producer of aluminium packaging containers in the Asia Pacific region with a concentration on:

-- Producing the aluminium packaging containers at the highest quality standard; operating its factories with continuous improvement; ensuring on-time deliver and conforming to product safety requirement under mutual agreement with customers. - Ensuring training to all employees to understand on quality policy and encouraging the work performance. - developing good communication and creating good co-operation amongst the colleagues both internal and external.
+- Producing the aluminium packaging containers at the highest quality standard; operating its factories with continuous improvement; ensuring on-time delivery and conforming to product safety requirements under a mutual agreement with customers. - Ensuring training to all employees to understand the quality policy and encouraging work performance. - Developing good communication and creating good internal and external cooperation amongst colleagues.

-Occupational health and safety standards in the work environment.
+1.3 Occupational health and safety standards in the work environment.

-The Company focuses on employees to strictly adhere to the policy as follows:
+The Company focuses on employees strictly adhering to the policy as follows:

-- it is assumed that responsibility for safety in the workplace is first priority in the performance of all employee. - Alucon shall continue to promote and encourage the improvement of working conditions and environment in a safe condition. - Alucon shall continue to promote and encourage safety activities that can stimulate employee awareness of safety and environmental organizations working in such good public relations such as training, public announcement, exhibitions and competition. - All levels of management must act as a good role model in arranging the safety workplace and environment in order to motivate employees to follow. - Employees must be conscious of the safety in workplace either of themselves and their colleagues, as well as assets of the Company throughout the working time. - Taking care of cleanliness and tidiness in the working area is the duty of every employee. - Employees must be in cooperation with Alucon to ensure safety in workplace and good surrounding environment. - 8.
-Employees are eligible to propose their ideas or plans to improve the safety conditions of working area.
+- 1. It is assumed that responsibility for safety in the workplace is the first priority in the performance of all employees. - Alucon shall continue to promote and encourage the improvement of working conditions and the environment in a safe condition. - Alucon shall continue to promote and encourage safety activities that can stimulate employee awareness of safety and environmental organizations working in such good public relations such as training, public announcement, exhibitions, and competition. - All levels of management must act as good role models in arranging a safe workplace and environment in order to motivate employees to follow.

+- Employees must be conscious of the safety in the workplace either of themselves and their colleagues, as well as assets of the Company throughout the working time. - Taking care of cleanliness and tidiness in the working area is the duty of every employee. - 7.
+Employees must be in cooperation with Alucon to ensure safety in the workplace and a good surrounding environment. - Employees are eligible to propose their ideas or plans to improve the safety conditions of the working area. - The Company shall comply with safety laws and take steps to prevent incidents, accidents, and occupational illnesses.

-4. Social and Community Responsibility Policy
+1.4 Social and Community Responsibility Policy